cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 To scope a AI/LLM pentest specify the Number of independent LLM features to be tested.

 If multiple independent features are selected, the results will be documented in the same report and findings will reported in the same pentest.
 If seperate reports are needed, it's recommended to run seperate pentests for them.

+AI/LLM pentests can be run both as a Comprehensive pentest (including a thorough final pentest analysis and report) and as an Agile pentest (no final report).

+AI/LLM pentests are available for Web assets only.

 ### Assets of Multiple Types